tuda-geo/resmda/docs/manual/about.rst

 The difficulty is the inversion of the large (:math:`N_d \times N_d`) matrix :math:`C=C_\text{DD}^f + \alpha C_\text{D}`, which is often poorly conditioned and poorly scaled.
-How to compute this inverse is one of the main differences between different ES-MDA implementations.
+How to compute this inverse is one of the main differences between different ESMDA implementations.

-Also note that in the ES-MDA algorithm, every time we repeat the data assimilation, we re-sample the vector of perturbed observations, i.e., we recompute :math:`d_\text{uc} \sim \mathcal{N}(d_\text{obs}, \alpha_i C_\text{D})`.
+Also note that in the ESMDA algorithm, every time we repeat the data assimilation, we re-sample the vector of perturbed observations, i.e., we recompute :math:`d_\text{uc} \sim \mathcal{N}(d_\text{obs}, \alpha_i C_\text{D})`.
 This procedure tends to reduce sampling problems caused by